khalid-hussain/MatnAjrumiyyah/README.md

 To Do
 ======
+1. Design the navigation drawer better.
+1. Choose better highlight colors for key points in the text.
+1. Check layout on devices with different screen sizes.
+1. Update screenshots.
+1. Translate GitHub page sections into Arabic as well.
 1. ~~Type out the text into different chapter files.
 Organize the files and filenames.~~
-2. Design the navigation drawer better.
-3. ~~Ensure the WebView is loaded correctly, performance wise.~~
+1. ~~Ensure the WebView is loaded correctly, performance wise.~~
-4. Check layout on devices with different screen sizes.
-5. ~~App crashes on Android 4.4.4 (GenyMotion Emulator).
+1. ~~App crashes on Android 4.4.4 (GenyMotion Emulator).
 I have no idea why.~~
-6. ~~Add the remaining chapters.~~
+1. ~~Add the remaining chapters.~~
-7. Choose better highlight colors for key points in the text.
-8. ~~Ensure the custom WebView font can be seen on all phones (Samsung, Sony, etc..) and not only stock or close to stock roms (e.g. Cyanogenmod).~~
+1. ~~Ensure the custom WebView font can be seen on all phones (Samsung, Sony, etc..) and not only stock or close to stock roms (e.g. Cyanogenmod).~~
-9. ~~Add section highlights to all chapters.~~
+1. ~~Add section highlights to all chapters.~~